ghazalbn/Mobile-Data-Tracker/README.md

 Upon launching the app, you will see the main screen with the following options:

-- **Set Limit**: Tap the upper left button to set your data usage limit for the day.
-- **Graph**: Tap the upper right button to view a graphical representation of your data usage.
 - **Data Usages**: This section displays your current daily data usage, including upload and download speeds.
 - **Monthly Data Usages**: This section shows a list of your data usage history for the past 30 days.
 - **Analize Data Usage**: Tap on the today's data usage to see your data analysis for the day.

-## Screenshots

-screenshots
+- **Set Limit**: Tap the upper left button to set your data usage limit for the day.
+- **Graph**: Tap the upper right button to view a graphical representation of your data usage.

-## Libraries Used
+## Libraries and Dependencies

 The Data Tracker app utilizes the following libraries:

 - `dev.jahidhasanco.networkusage`: A library for tracking network usage statistics.
 - `com.github.PhilJay:MPAndroidChart`: A powerful charting library for Android.

+The Data Tracker app relies on the following dependencies:

+- `androidx.core:core-ktx:1.8.0`
+- `org.jetbrains.kotlin:kotlin-bom:1.8.0`
+- `androidx.lifecycle:lifecycle-runtime-ktx:2.3.1`
+- `androidx.appcompat:appcompat:1.6.1`
+- `androidx.constraintlayout:constraintlayout:2.1.4`
+- `junit:junit:4.13.2`
+- `androidx.test.ext:junit:1.1.5`
+- `androidx.test.espresso:espresso-core:3.5.1`
+- `com.github.JahidHasanCO:NetworkUsage:1.0.1`
+- `com.google.android.material:material:1.9`

 ## Permissions